Shanks303/news-aggregator-react/README.md

 	Open your web browser and go to http://localhost/5173: to see the application running.

 6. Stopping the Container:

-	If you started the container with Docker Compose, stop it using:

-	`docker-compose down`

 	If you started the container directly, find the container ID with: